-Legal requirements for a legally binding ceremony in Italy.
+Legal requirements for a legally binding wedding ceremony in Italy.

-One thing we have always appreciated is that people from the USA love so much to visit and experience our country.
+We have always appreciated that people from the USA love so much to visit and experience our country.
 The end of the 2ndworld war followed up a grand alliance between these two so different nations.
 Many Italians, after the war, migrated in the US, looking for new chances and hoping for a new life.
 Many Americans wanted to be at least one time in Rome once they saw the movie “La Dolce vita” or “Vacanze Romane.”